jsoma/persine/docs/index.rst

 -------------------

-Persine is dead simple to use.
+Persine is dead simple to use!

 .. code-block:: python